IgorBarbashov/patterns/shemsedinov_patterns_2024/unit_1_structure_and_modularity/README.md

 Why do we need rethinking and adapting GoF, SOLID, and GRASP for JavaScript/TypeScript realities.
 How to do it?

-Symbols/legend: ⭐ Required, 💡 Optional, 🧑‍🎓 Difficult, 💻 Code examples, 🧑‍💻 Tasks
+Symbols/legend: ⭐ Required, 💡 Optional, 🧑‍🎓 Difficult, 💻 Code examples, 🧑‍💻 Tasks, 🎧 Q&A Calls

 - 📆 Week 1: Code Characteristics and Optimization Strategies
   - 🧩 There is a path that leads to radical improvement of the structure and